eudoxia0/eudoxia0.github.io/article/_posts/2025-04-16-two-years-of-rust.md

 }
 ```

-When you need to explicitly handle an error, you simply omit the question mark operator and then you can deal with the `Result` value, instead of the underlying success value.
+When you need to explicitly handle an error, you omit the question mark operator and use thw `Result` value directly.

 ## The Borrow Checker {#borrow}